safient/contract-js/README.md

   npm run chain
 ```

-Deploy the contract, build the run the tests on a different terminal
+Deploy the contract, run the test on a different terminal

 ```bash
   npm run deploy-sdk